HAL Explorer allows you to explore HAL and HAL-FORMS based RESTful Hypermedia APIs.

 1.1.
 Fundamentals

-With HAL Explorer you can browse and explore HAL and HAL-FORMS-based RESTful Hypermedia APIs.
-HAL Explorer was inspired by Mike Kelly’s HAL-Browser.
-HAL Explorer also supports Spring Profiles.
-For further understanding of this document, please be aware of both
+HAL Explorer allows you to browse and explore HAL and HAL-FORMS-based RESTful Hypermedia APIs.
+HAL Explorer was inspired by Mike Kelly’s HAL-Browser and also supports Spring Profiles.
+For a complete understanding of this documentation, please familiarize yourself with:

 1.2.
 Features